alt-cs-lab/pedagogical-vscode/docs/adding-debugger-support.md

 > ```
 >
 > (Of course, please don't commit these changes to the main branch!)

+## Prerequisite knowledge

+I recommend you read the pages [Debug Adapter Protocol](debug-adapter-protocol.md) and [Debug Sessions in Pedagogical](pedagogical-sessions.md) so you understand how Pedagogical handles different types of debuggers.

+You should know some decent JavaScript or TypeScript.
+This is a TypeScript project, but this guide doesn't utilize much of TypeScript's features.

+You probably need to know [Redux](https://redux.js.org/introduction/getting-started) before you start writing your own code.

 ## Step 1: Testing with `DefaultSession`